arobb/sensor-pod/README.md

 See https://github.com/arobb/pi-gen for the build details.

+## Note
+The content of this project is copied to `/vagrant` on the VM.

 ## Vagrant Build
 ```
 vagrant ssh -c 'sudo -i bash -c "whoami; cd /git/pi-gen; pwd; ./build.sh"'